claytonmarinho/react-text-rotator/README.md

 const content = [
   {
-    text: 'We shall fight on the beaches.',
+    text: "We shall fight on the beaches.",
-    className: 'classA',
+    className: "classA",
-    animation: 'fade',
+    animation: "fade",
   },
   {
-    text: 'We shall fight on the landing grounds.',
+    text: "We shall fight on the landing grounds.",
-    className: 'classB',
+    className: "classB",
-    animation: 'fade',
+    animation: "zoom",
   },
   {
-    text: 'We shall fight in the fields and in the streets.',
+    text: "We shall fight in the fields and in the streets.",
-    className: 'classC',
+    className: "classC",
-    animation: 'fade',
+    animation: "fade",
   },
   {
-    text: 'We shall fight in the hills.',
+    text: "We shall fight in the hills.",
-    className: 'classD',
+    className: "classD",
-    animation: 'fade',
+    animation: "squeeze",
   },
   {
-    text: 'We shall never surrender...',
+    text: "We shall never surrender...",
-    className: 'classE',
+    className: "classE",
-    animation: 'fade',
+    animation: "zoom",
   },
 ];